matyokubov/mediatools/README.md

-# video_cutter
+# Media Tools
-Cuts .mp4 and .srt files at specific timestamp and saves combined version of them
+You can use them in python